A unique mint chicken recipe with Thai basil and minced meat!

 - ¼ cup finely chopped fresh thai basil

-Add a little more oil to the still hot pan.
-Add minced ginger and garlic to wok.
-Cook for a few seconds and nothing more.
+- Add a little more oil to the still hot pan.
+Add thai chillies and cook for about 10 seconds.
+Then add the minced ginger and garlic to wok.
+Cook for a few seconds and nothing more, again.

 - Immediately add the finely chopped raw chicken.
 TIP: Spread the chicken throughout the wok so steam does not form water.
 (You can use pre-cooked chicken instead as well)